 - Principal Investigator of £59,400 grant (“A Digital Holographic Endoscope for Early Cancer Detection”) to build a dual-polarisation holographic optical fibre endoscope.

-- Led on to CRUK Multidisciplinary Project Award on which I am currently employed.
+- Led on to CRUK Multidisciplinary Project Award.

 Mar.
 2013 — SET for Britain Bronze Award, The UK Parliamentary and Scientific Committee